QualiChain/P2Cstore/README.md

 ## User Guide

-To better understand how to use and interact with this software we created a wiki [User Guide](https://github.com/MarceloFRSilva/Thesis/wiki/P2Cstore-User-Guide) – How to use the P2Cstore and develop it.
+To better understand how to use and interact with this software we created a wiki [User Guide](https://github.com/QualiChain/P2Cstore/blob/master/User-Guide-P2Cstore.md) – How to use the P2Cstore.

 * [Return to Index](#index)